carpentries/instructor-training/_episodes/03-expertise.md

 {: .challenge}

 ### Bait and Switch
-Just as experts may have many to connect concepts at their disposal, they may also have many ways of *describing or demonstrating concepts*.
+Just as experts may have many ways to connect concepts at their disposal, they may also have many ways of *describing or demonstrating concepts*.
 If you worked in the same building as something called a "delicatessen", you might invite a friend to meet you at "the deli" or simply at